The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 9.6.
 Glossary#

-• test statistic: A statistic used to quantify an effect size.
+test statistic: A statistic used in a hypothesis test to quantify an effect size.

-• null hypothesis: A model of a system based on the assumption that an apparent effect is due to chance.
+null hypothesis: A model of a system based on the assumption that an observed effect is due to chance.

 9.7.
 Exercises#